 - You can use your name, the name of a family member, the name of a favorite cause,

 - Or choose a name that allows you to remain anonymous.

 - You can establish a fully endowed, named fund with a modest gift of $15,000 for a scholarship fund and $10,000 for all other fund types.
 Donors may choose to establish the fund by making gifts over time.
-You have five years to reach the endowment thresholds indicated above.
+You have three years to reach the endowment thresholds indicated above.

 - You can make a gift to any existing fund at any amount.

 You will receive a tax deduction at the time the fund is established and when additional contributions are made to the fund.